Geeni Security Camera Review 2025: Affordable Security Cameras

 Geeni is a budget brand not only in terms of hardware, but also in terms of video storage.
 Most security camera brands offer cloud subscriptions to store recordings in the cloud, but most Geeni cameras use only local recording.
 They have a slot for a microSD card (64 GB to 128 GB in most cases) where videos may be recorded for later viewing.
 You can also stream recorded videos to your phone if the cameras are connected to the internet.

 One downside of local storage, though, is that your recordings are as good as gone if the camera is stolen or destroyed.
-That’s why we recommend having cloud backup, but only a select few Geeni cameras have cloud backup (mostly from the iHome line).
+That’s why we recommend having cloud backup, but unfortunately, Geeni still doesn’t offer cloud storage options, focusing instead on keeping costs down with local-only storage.

 Final Verdict: Is Geeni a Good Brand?